Arterial Duplex Testing: An Overview

-An arterial duplex ultrasound is a quick, non-invasive exam that uses high-frequency sound waves to capture imaging of the major arteries.
-An arterial duplex ultrasound can help a physician determine if there are any blockages or narrowing in your arteries.
+An arterial duplex testing is a quick, painless and non-invasive exam.
+This process uses high-frequency sound waves, or ultrasound, to capture imaging of the major arteries.
+An arterial duplex ultrasound can help your vascular surgeon determine if there are any blockages or narrowing in your arteries.
 The accuracy of this test is very critical, so ultrasound testing should always be performed by a credentialed sonographer, in an accredited vascular laboratory like Buckeye Vascular Institute.

 Why is arterial duplex testing performed?